 The rating in the Netherlands for this film is "not under 9".
 This rating was created especially for the film, since it was judged to be too scary for 6 year olds and the next rating, "not under 12", would exclude too much of the target audience.

 Illusionist Paul Kieve served as a consultant.
 He taught magic to several members of the cast including Daniel Radcliffe and Emma Watson (Harry and Hermione) and worked extensively to create physical magical effects.
-He is the first illusionist to have worked on any of the series of films.
-He also made a cameo appearance in the film in the scene in the Three Broomsticks pub.
+He is the only professional illusionist to have worked on any of the series of films, and as a result, this film includes a number of discrete, authentic practical illusions throughout.
+The 2-Disc DVD even turns finding them into a game for the viewer.
+Kieve also makes a cameo appearance in the film in the scene in the Three Broomsticks pub.

 The film was offered to director Guillermo del Toro but he opted to do Hellboy (2004) instead.
 Del Toro was good friends with Alfonso Cuarón and when he learned that Cuaron had been offered the role of director he passionately encouraged Cuaron to take the job.